 Even though compliance helps set security baselines, it does not always indicate the optimal security stance your organization can achieve.
 Mature organizations may have an existing security roadmap outlining goals and directions.
 Evolving organizations may require a more in-depth cross-departmental assessment to determine future plans.
 This assessment requires an executive owner to drift the process and push cross-departmental efforts to be effective.

 Bridging the Gaps

-Sotero is so much more than an encryption solution.
-It is a complete data privacy solution that integrates access management and privacy capabilities to deliver data security, change management, and access control all under one umbrella.
+Sotero is so much more than a data encryption solution.
+It is a complete data security solution that integrates access management and privacy capabilities to deliver data security, change management, and access control all under one umbrella.
 The Sotero platform can help eliminate redundant and manual security functionality by integrating existing solutions and automation.